ocopea/k8s-mongodsb/README.md

-The easiest and the recommended way to run the mongodsb is by using the Ocopea [Kubernetes deployer](https://github.com/ocopea/kubernetes) using the `deploy-mongodsb` command. for example for running the dsb on minikube into a namespace called "testing":
+The easiest and the recommended way to run the mongodsb is by using the Ocopea [Kubernetes deployer](https://github.com/ocopea/kubernetes) using the `deploy-mongodsb` command. for example for running the DSB on minikube into a namespace called "testing":

 ```
 $ go run deployer.go deploy-mongodsb -namespace=testing -local-cluster-ip=$(minikube ip)
 ```

-If you wish to run the container yourself using Kubernetes deployment all you have to do is make sure you supply Kubernetes credentials if required using both environment variables: K8S_USERNAME, K8S_PASSWORD.
+If you wish to run the container yourself using Kubernetes deployment all you have to do is make sure you supply Kubernetes credentials if required using both environment variables: `K8S_USERNAME, K8S_PASSWORD`.

 Once running you can attach the DSB to an Ocopea site using the site config screen in the UI, or directly via the Ocopea API.